Areas of Expertise: Forensic science and crime

 BA (Hons) Cantab

-Mike was elected to Fellowship of the Royal Society of Cambridge in 2018.
+Mike was elected to Fellowship of the Royal Society of Chemistry in 2018.
 He is a member of peer review college of EPSRC and a member of the editorial board for the journal "Problems in Forensic Science".
 He is also a referee for the journals "Analytical Methods", "Acta Chromatographica", "Journal of Liquid Chromatography and Related Technologies" and "Neutotoxicity Research".
 Mike is also an assessor for the Assessor Netherlands Register of Forensic Experts (Nederlands Register Gerechtelijk Deskundigen, NRGD).

 Mthembi, P.M., Mwenesongole, E.M. and Cole, M.D., 2019.
 Chemical profiling of the street cocktail drug ‘nyaope’ in South Africa using GC–MS II: Stability studies of the cannabinoid, opiate and antiretroviral components during sample storage.
 Forensic science international, 300, pp.187-192.